gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 **Note:** Implementing `onFetchInstanceParams` is not mandatory, but we recommend that you implement it together with the [onProvision hook](#onprovisionparams-callback),which is used to store parameters (SBF doesn't handle parameters' storage).
 If this hook isn't implemented, SBF returns status 501 (Not Implemented).

+**Note:** The OSB specification defines the expected response body for this request.
+Please review it [here](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#fetching-a-service-instance).
+For instance, the response body expects a `parameters` object, which is what CF is looking for as an OSB platform.

 #### `onBind(params, callback)`
 Called when the broker receives a *bind* request.